Last Updated on

 8. Excessive Crying

-Some babies may cry more than other babies.
+Some babies may cry more than others.
 There are many reasons for the same.
 However, more crying means taking more air inside, which may cause wind.

 Signs and Symptoms of Wind in Babies